 Journal entry in Tally.ERP 9 is one of the simplest things which one can do without any serious efforts if the person knows a little bit of basic rules of accounting Though most of the people feeling unnecessary confusion in Journal Entry itself.
-That is because of lack of knowledge of accounting principles and lack of a guidance from a professional and experienced mentor
+That is because of lack of knowledge of accounting rules and lack of a guidance from a professional and experienced mentor

 Typically a journal entry refers to a financial transaction where one account is being debited and another account is being credited.
 Which account needs to be debit and which account needs to be credited is a matter of Accounting principles.
 Again a payment or a receipt entry also can be posted in a journal voucher and that is why the question of journal entry comes, most people feels confusion here.
 Purely thinking from the accounting viewpoint than almost any type of voucher e.g. a Sales or a purchases bank or what every transaction in business is a kind of a journal entry where one account is debited and another account is debited.